derge/Astro585-Project/README.md

 In this project, we analyze data collected by Kepler and search for possible transiting planet candidates.
 This is done in following steps:

-## 1. Load Light Curves:
+## 1. Analyze Light Curves:

 Using kplr package, we can conveniently access the Kepler data available at MAST for our analysis.
 These are stored in FITS files and we need to extract the relevant portion, ie, (time, flux, quality).

-We started with

 ## 2. Apply Search Algorithm:

+## 3. Determine Period, Epoch, etc.

+## 4. Parallelize

+One of the chief objectives of the project is parallelization.
+Once we have a working serial code, parallelization would be the next step.